 We encourage you to buy local products to support the local industry as much as possible than buying imported products.
 After all, you are here to experience what this destination has to offer.
 By doing this, parents can send their children to school, they can buy medicine and above all invest in projects that develop the community and conserve the environment.

 We employ local people as driver guides, safari consultants and porters.
 By doing so we provide them with income to develop them.
-Therefore by booking through Trek Africa Tours, you are supporting a local and indigenous company that in turn employs fellow local people.
+Therefore by booking through Trek Africa Expeditions, you are supporting a local and indigenous company that in turn employs fellow local people.

 We encourage you to respect the local peoples culture, religion so that you don’t cause cultural shock in the destination of visit.
 If you are not sure please do us one of our safari consultants and He/she will gladly help.